 Seventy-Eight Degrees of Wisdom really does seem to pop up in every recommendation for tarot beginners.
 It could be considered something or a tarot reading classic.
 This book is best for those who approach tarot for self-development and divination purposes.

-This is one of the many books on tarot that is available on audiobook.
+This is one of the many tarot books that is available on audiobook.
 If you’re pressed for time or want to make your metaphysical book collection more discrete, a service like Audible could be for you.

 Seventy-Eight Degress of Wisdom has a conversational tone and goes into the story of each card and gives you a deeper look than you’ll get in just an accompanying guidebook.
 You’ll really learn about the cards and what they mean in your reading at a deeper level.